Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 And here's another one that is clearly meant for me:

 Notice the studs on the leather — they are typical of Laffargue and made of a type of nickel known for its shine.
-Every stud is made in-house and fastened one-at-a-time by hand, and the leather (from French tanneries) is selected and cut by master leatherworkers.
+Every stud is made in-house and fastened one at a time by hand, and the leather (from French tanneries) is selected and cut by master leatherworkers.

 Perfection.

 At some point you will be hungry and you will want to taste the famous Basque cakes.
 Trust me on this.
-But wait until later in the day because once you have a portion, the only thing you'll want to do is have a nap.
+But wait until later in the day because once you have a portion, the only thing you'll want to do is nap.

 I visited not one but TWO specialty bakers, both in operation for generations, with everything carefully made by hand.
 And for research purposes only, I tasted gateau Basque in both.
-The jury is still out and I shall have to return for a further experiment.
+The jury is still out and I shall have to return for further experiment.

 Chosen alphabetically, the first bakery on my list is Maison Adam, which I love for the crazy chocolate displays in their windows.
 When I visited the theme was African wildlife and the chocolates looked like lions!